Travel guide

 Step 5 — Activate it when you land (or before)

-You can install the eSIM weeks in advance, but data only starts to run when you activate it for the first time in Europe.
+You can install the eSIM weeks in advance, but data only starts running when you activate it for the first time in Europe.
 Some plans have a fixed start date; others activate with first use.
-Check your plan terms in the confirmation email.
+Check your plan's terms in the confirmation email.

 Tip: Download Google Maps for the cities you'll visit before getting on the plane, while you still have WiFi at home.
-This way, you can navigate even if you run out of signal on the subway or in areas with poor coverage.
+This way, you can navigate even if you lose signal in the subway or in areas with poor coverage.

 Do you have questions about the process?
-Read our complete guide: how to buy an eSIM online step-by-step.
-And if you're used to traditional roaming, you'll be interested in this article about how to get internet without roaming.
+Read our complete guide: how to buy an eSIM online step by step.
+And if you're used to traditional roaming, this article on how to get internet without roaming will interest you.

 Which apps to use for traveling in Europe